Booking Information for Accessible Performances

 We recommend contacting the venue box office to book your tickets for Auslan, captioned and audio described performances.
 Gentle performances can be booked online or via box offices.
 You must advise the booking agent that you require an audio described service and tactile tour when making your booking.
-Tickets for audio described performances and/or tactile performances can be purchased up to five working days prior to the performance.
+Tickets for audio described performances and/or tactile tours can be purchased up to three working days prior to the performance.

 Contact the Box Office to book your tickets.
 For shows at the State Theatre Centre of WA please contact via phone on (08) 6212 9295 or email SWABox@ptt.wa.gov.au to book your tickets.
 For shows at His Majesty's Theatre and Subiaco Arts Centre contact via phone on (08) 6212 9292 or email firstname.lastname@example.org to book your tickets.